PAIDiPaidThis.com

 Why was I quoted a private price when I wanted NHS treatment?

 It usually means the practice has no NHS capacity at that moment, not that your treatment sits outside the NHS bands.
-Some practices only offer NHS appointments to existing patients or children.
-Ask directly whether any NHS slots exist before accepting a private quote for something like a Routine check-up or a filling.
+Some practices only offer NHS appointments to existing patients or children, and some shift NHS slots between branches if they belong to a larger group.
+Ask directly whether any NHS slots exist before accepting a private quote for something like a routine check-up or a filling.

 Can a dentist charge me privately for something the NHS covers?